mark-williams/node-testing/README.md

 Initially some tests for a simple PubSub module.
 Uses sinon to create stubs that to test that these are called when subscribing to events.

 ####PubSub - refactored subscribe method
-To avoid the need to track subscribers for the purpose of unsubscribing, the subscribe function returns a funnction that cancel the just executed subscription.
+To avoid the need to track subscribers for the purpose of unsubscribing, the subscribe function returns a function that cancel the just executed subscription.

 This was using Array.splice: